btcz/bitcoinz/README.md

-# BitcoinZ - Your Financial Freedom
+# BitcoinZ - Your Financial Freedom with Anonymous Transactions
-Community gift to the World.
+The community gift to the world.

-**Keep running wallet to strengthen the BitcoinZ network.
-Backup your wallet in many locations & keep your coins wallet offline.**
+**Keep your wallet running to strengthen the BitcoinZ network.
+Backup your wallet in many locations & keep your coin wallet offline.**

 ![BTCZ](https://ip.bitcointalk.org/?u=https%3A%2F%2Fi.imgur.com%2FXflfHDN.png&t=582&c=-VhG9Suykc7RCA)